milankapitein/milatro-mod/README.md

 # Milan Mod
 A silly balatro mod.
-Currently has one
+Currently has several jokers